-- the Environmental Policy;
+- the Policy;

-- a register of environmental impacts;
+- a register of impacts;

-- the Environmental Action Plan; and
+- the Action Plan;

-- complying with environmental legislation;
+- comply with legislation;

-- managing the Council’s environmental impacts, such as pollution;
+- manage our impacts, such as pollution;

-- reducing waste and energy use;
+- reduce waste and energy use;

-- lowering costs; and
+- lower costs;

-- increasing efficiency.
+- and increase efficiency.

 Scope of the EMS